Titus von der Malsburg

 Science fundamentally relies on open source / libre software that prioritizes users’ needs over shareholders' interests.
 As such, we are committed to contributing to a robust software ecosystem developed and maintained by researchers for researchers.

-For conducting experiment:
+For conducting experiments:

 R packages: